In our actions

 • Sponsoring a mug drive in the dining hall to replace the disposable cups used for hot beverages with a fun, eclectic mix of mugs from home.

-• Selling TerraCycle articles, reuseable bags and water bottles.
+• Selling TerraCycle articles, reusable bags, and water bottles.

-Environmental Proctors (E-Proctors) play an important role in promoting Porter’s campus sustainability efforts in the areas of energy efficiency and recycling
+Environmental Proctors (E-Proctors) play a significant role in promoting Porter’s campus sustainability efforts in the areas of energy efficiency and recycling